Lea esta hoja informativa en español.

-- Know What Is Out There and How to Use It
+- Know What Condoms Are Available and How to Use Them

 - Talking with Your Partner about Condoms

 - Taking Care of Yourself

 Using male and internal (formerly female) condoms is an important and pleasurable part of having safer sex.
 Sex with condoms can be fun, exciting, and very enjoyable.
 And using them correctly and consistently – every time you have sex – can also reduce the spread of HIV and other sexually transmitted infections or diseases (STIs or STDs), and prevent unwanted pregnancies.
 Choosing to use a condom shows that you care about the health of yourself and your sexual partner(s).